ProseMirror/prosemirror/CONTRIBUTING.md

 - Make your changes, and commit them

 - Follow the code style of the rest of the project (see below).
-Run `npm run lint` (in the main repository checkout) to make sure that the linter is happy.

 - If your changes are easy to test or likely to regress, add tests in the relevant `test/` directory.
 Either put them in an existing `test-*.js` file, if they fit there, or add a new file.

 - Make sure all tests pass.
-Run `npm run test` to verify tests pass (you will need Node.js v6+).
+Run `npm run test` to verify tests pass.

 - Submit a pull request ([how to create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork)).
   Don't put more than one feature/fix in a single pull request.